 Not all birds can talk.
 This is why you should choose a bird species that is capable of mimicking human and animal sounds.
 Some of the bird species that talk are Quaker Parrots, Budgies, Cockatiels, Alexandrines etc. You should also ensure that the bird is healthy, well-socialised and relaxed around people as these are important factors in making them talk.

 Although it’s possible to teach most parrots to speak, male birds tend to be easier than females.
 Also, it is best to start teaching them when they are young and receptive.
 You will see your bird starting to mimic the words and sounds they hear from their surrounding.
-As you practice regularly, you will see their words starting to get more and more clear.
+As you practice regularly, you will see their words starting to get clearer and clearer.
 Always remember this, consistency and repetition are keys to winning this phase.

 An important factor in teaching your birds to talk is to create an ideal learning environment for them.
 Remember, birds are social creatures who thrive in those places where they are safe and comfortable.
 Firstly, ensure that your birds have a spacious cage with toys and perches to keep them happy and relaxed.